 The checker is run on only the Java files that javac compiles.
-This includes all Java files specified on the command line (or created by another annotation processor).
-It may also include other of your Java files (but not if a more recent .class file exists).
+This includes all Java files specified on the command line and those created by another annotation processor.
+It may also include other of your Java files, if they are more recent than the corresponding .class file.
 Even when the checker does not analyze a class (say, the class was already compiled, or source code is not available), it does check the uses of those classes in the source code being compiled.
+Type-checking works modularly and intraprocedurally: when verifying a method, it examines only the signature (including annotations) of other methods, not their implementations.